 Once you have gained more knowledge about IELTS, you should decide which test is best for you, Academic or General Training.

 Step 3: Learn about the question types

-Both the Academic and General Training IELTS test is made up of 4 test parts - Listening, Reading, Writing and Speaking.
+Both the IELTS Academic and General Training tests are made up of 4 test parts - Listening, Reading, Writing and Speaking.
 The question types in each part of the test are different.

 Get familiar with the question types you might encounter in each test part, and the time assigned to completing the Listening, Reading, Writing and Speaking tests.
 And download the free practice tests to familiarise yourself with the different question types.

-Our prepration page has some excellent resources to get you started.
+Our preparation page has some excellent resources to get you started.

 Step 4: Understand the band scores

 Your IELTS results are reported as band scores, which scale from a band 0 to a band 9.
 Each band score corresponds to a level of competence in English.
 You will receive an overall band score as well as an individual band score for each part of the tests.
 Band scores are reported in whole and half bands, e.g. 7.0, 8.5.